klmcwhirter/pi-day-2024-with-py/README.md

 The Python code in the WASM component can do:

-- data crunching (data science libraries e.g., numpy, pandas, etc. come built into pyodide) - even though I am not using them on purpose
+- data crunching (data science libraries e.g., numpy, pandas, etc. come built into pyodide) - even though I am not using them on purpose, and not much can be done really - see [Downsides](#downsides) below
 - make API calls
-- use Python skilled resources on the team where it make sense to do so
+- use Python skilled resources on the team more where it make sense to do so
 - leverage the more expressive nature of Python vs JavaScript to get the job done in a more maintainable way
 - keep the very mature UI workflows using vite, webpack, etc. in place
 - expand (dare I say muddy the waters of) the conversation about a distributed presentation layer some more